Why should you care about MWC? Samsung's Galaxy S9 will be there

 But Samsung's back, and no one else really wants to play.

 While MWC has been a nexus of discussion about future tech like 5G, virtual reality and really, really wonky network terminology, it's a must-see for any handset fanatic because that's where you're likely to see some of the biggest phones of the year.
-The event, which brings handset makers, wireless carriers and equipment manufacturers to Barcelona in the industry's biggest event, is like CES, but completely focused on mobile.
+The event, which brings handset makers, wireless carriers and equipment manufacturers to Barcelona, is like CES, but completely focused on mobile.

 This year promises to be different, though, with Samsung grabbing virtually all of the attention.
 Its crosstown rival, LG, has dropped its long-standing tradition of holding a big press conference to unveil its latest flagship phone, while other companies like Motorola, HTC and Huawei are keeping their own marquee devices away from the show.